 Automated process bots are great for handling the kind of reporting tasks that tend to fall between departments.
 If one department is responsible for reviewing a spreadsheet for mismatched data and then passing on the incorrect fields to another department for action, a software agent could easily manage every step for which the department was responsible.

 However, once we look past rote tasks, enterprise intelligent automation become more complex.
-Certain tasks are currently best suited for humans, such as those that require or understanding text, making complex decisions, or aspects or pattern matching.
-In addition, interactive tasks that require collaboration with other humans and rely on skills and empathy are difficult to automate with unintelligent tools.
+Certain tasks are currently best suited for humans, such as those that require reading or understanding text, making complex decisions, or aspects of recognition or pattern matching.
+In addition, interactive tasks that require collaboration with other humans and rely on communication skills and empathy are difficult to automate with unintelligent tools.
 This is where cognitive automation tools come into play.

-Cognitive automation incorporates machine learning to learn decision-making, computer vision for image , natural language processing for text and voice understanding, and advanced pattern matching and predictive analytics to handle more complex decision-making and process exception handling.
+Cognitive automation incorporates machine learning to learn decision-making, computer vision for image recognition, natural language processing for text and voice understanding, and advanced pattern matching and predictive analytics to handle more complex decision-making and process exception handling.

 Autonomous process optimization